ABS filament is the most used home 3D printer filament after PLA. But what are the advantages and disadvantages? Let’s take a look.

 Good news: There’s plenty to choose from.
 ABS filament may not have as many varieties and flavors as PLA, but you still get most of the colors you want.

 Also, you need to store ABS filament in a dry place, as it absorbs water from the air, making it difficult or even impossible to print.
 You can even hear that in the printing process.
 If your ABS filament „bubbles“ and crackles, it’s too wet.
 Still, there are ways to save that 3D printing filament spool… more info here.

 Some of the most relevant manufacturers offer their spools directly at Amazon.
 You’ll find popular brands like Hatchbox, Prima, XYZ Printing and also lesser known manufacturers like NuNus, Material4Print, Pulox, BQ, SainSmart or Zero.

 If you already know what you want to buy, can get spools directly from these shops and manufacturers:

 If you‘re an ABS filament manufacturer and want to have your brand added, please drop us a line in the comment section.

 What if you don‘t own a 3D printer?
 Then you can contact a local 3D printing service provider or a 3D printing network like 3D Hubs.

 If you don’t have a 3D printer at hand, you can have ABS parts printed by a professional 3D printing service.
 To get the best price, please use our price comparison service.

-License: The text of "ABS 3D Printer Filament (Explained and Compared)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "ABS Filament for 3D Printing – All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.